JuliaPackaging/BinDeps.jl/README.md

 However, you'll most likely quickly run into the issue that this library is named differently on different systems, which is why BinDeps provides the handy `aliases` keyword argument.
-So suppose our library is sometimes known as `libfoo.so`, but other times as `libfoo-1.so` or `libfoo-1.0.0.dylib` or even `libbar.dll` on windows, because the authors of the library decided to punish windows uses.
+So suppose our library is sometimes known as `libfoo.so`, but other times as `libfoo-1.so` or `libfoo-1.0.0.dylib` or even `libbar.dll` on windows, because the authors of the library decided to punish windows users.
 In either case, we can easily declare all these in our library dependency:

 ```julia
 	foo = library_dependency("libfoo",aliases=["libfoo","libfoo-1","libfoo-1.0.0","libbar"])
 ```

 So far so good!
-There are a couple of other keyword arguments that are currently implemented and many more will most likely be added as necessary.
-The ones that are currently used are:
+There are a couple of other keyword arguments that are currently implemented:

  * `os = OS_NAME`
  	Limits this dependency to certain operating systems.
-The same could be achieved by using the operating specific macro, but this setting applies to all uses of this dependency and avoids having to wrap all uses of this dependency in macros.
+The same could be achieved by using the OS-specific macro, but this setting applies to all uses of this dependency and avoids having to wrap all uses of this dependency in macros.
  	Note that the `os` parameter must match the value of `Base.OS_NAME` on the target platform with the special exception that `:Unix` matches all Unix-like platforms (e.g. `Linux`, `Mac OS X`, `FreeBSD`)